Four-dimensional compact Clifford-Klein forms of pseudo-Riemannian symmetric spaces with signature $(2, 2)$: Introduction

 We show the assumption `reductive type' in this conjecture is crucial by showing a `solvable analogue' of the conjecture does not hold (Example \ref{ex:ceforkobconj}).\\

-In this paper, we review basic concepts of pseudo-Riemannian symmetric spaces and Clifford--Klein forms and introduce the space $G_{D,D'}/H$ in Section~2.
-In Section 3, we show some general properties about properness and freeness in 1-connected solvable Lie groups.
-We prove the main theorem in Section~5 using the necessary and sufficient condition for the existence of compact Clifford--Klein forms of $G_{D,D'}/H$ given in Section 4.
-Finally, we show a `solvable analogue' of the Kobayashi's conjecture does not hold in Section 6.
+Organizations of this paper.
+Section~\ref{Section:Preliminaries} gives basic concepts of pseudo-Riemannian symmetric spaces and Clifford--Klein forms.
+In Section~\ref{Section:ProperandcocompactinsolvableLiegroups}, we show some general properties about properness and freeness in 1-connected solvable Lie groups.
+Then we define a class of symmetric spaces $G_{D,D'}/H$ in Section~\ref{Section:Indecomposablesymmetrictriples}.
+We prove the main theorem in Section~\ref{Section:Proof} using the necessary and sufficient condition for the existence of compact Clifford--Klein forms of $G_{D,D'}/H$ given in Section~\ref{Section:Criterions}.
+Finally, we show a `solvable analogue' of the Kobayashi's conjecture does not hold in Section~\ref{Section:Onkobayashisconjecture}.